 The Alabama High School Graduation Exam (AHSGE) is conducted by the Alabama State Board of Education to improve the proficiency levels in the basic subject areas taught to students in the eleventh-grade of their high school.
-To receive a diploma from the State of Alabama and to pursue higher education, taking the AHSGE exam is mandatory.
-Every student is required to complete the credits as prescribed by the Alabama State Board of Education and the local schools alongside clearing all the sections of the AHSGE test.
-The AHSGE exam aids a student to display his aptitude and knowledge expertise to graduate from Alabama.
+To receive a diploma from the State of Alabama and to pursue higher education, taking this exam is mandatory.
+Every student is required to complete the credits as prescribed by the Alabama State Board of Education and the local schools alongside clearing all the sections of the test.
+This exam aids a student to display his aptitude and knowledge expertise to graduate from Alabama.

-The AHSGE brochure is provided to students when they enter the ninth grade of school.
-It is essential to sign the forms enclosed in the brochure, by the students and their parents to confirm the receipt of receiving the AHSGE brochure by the school authorities.
+A brochure for AHSGE is provided to students when they enter the ninth grade of school.
+It is essential to sign the forms enclosed in the brochure, by the students and their parents to confirm the receipt of receiving the brochure by the school authorities.
 It strongly emphasizes on gaining strong subject knowledge combined with critical thinking and problem solving skills.
-This stresses on attaining a detailed insight into the AHSGE Language, Reading, Maths, Science and Social Studies sections.
+This stresses on attaining a detailed insight into the Language, Reading, Maths, Science and Social Studies sections.

 The thumb rule to be charted is to keep you updated by following the official website of the Alabama Department of Education: http://www.alsde.edu/html/home.asp

-The AHSGE exam is divided into 5 sections namely:
+The exam is divided into 5 sections namely: